mikro-orm/mikro-orm/docs/docs/logging.md

 ```

 #### Creating a custom logger from scratch

-We can use `loggerFactory` and use our own implementation of the `Logger` interface:
+You can use `loggerFactory` and use your own implementation of the `Logger` interface:

 ```ts
 import { Logger, LoggerOptions, MikroORM, Configuration } from '@mikro-orm/core';